EvanDaley/advent-of-code-solutions/README.md

 ```

 The package.json run script automatically gets created by the generate command above.
 You just need to run day {whatever}!

+By default, it will just iterate over the text file.

+Add your actual solution logic in `findSolution()` in ./2024/day{whatever}.js